Your community health workers will thank you for discovering the best way of delivering educational materials.

 Blended learning takes the best of in-person training and melds it with the best of online training.
 It’s a principle that predates e-learning, because teachers have been mixing facilitation methods for years as they mix different facilitation methods, resource formats, and technologies.
 What makes it relevant to the e-learning world is part of the teaching occurs with an Internet connection.

-Here’s a fairly typical format for a blended training program we see at CHWTraining:
+Here’s a fairly typical format for a blended training program we see at Talance:

 Why Use Blended Learning?

 Blended learning is a flexible approach to addressing a range of learning styles and also adapting content to the right format.
-For example, motivational interviewing might be better addressed in a live setting, while assessment skills are easy to teach online.
+For example, communication techniques might be better addressed in a live setting, while HIPAA regulations are easy to teach online.
 Studies have shown that it’s easier to keep a group engaged for longer with a blended program.

 How To Use Blended Learning

 The first step is to figure out what you really need.
 This means conducting a needs assessment, which I’ll assume you already did.
-If not, read about how to assemble a needs assessment.
+If not, read about the importance of a needs assessment.

 If you offer only in-person training, you probably already know about this method’s benefits–and drawbacks.
 You can segue into blended learning by looking critically at what portions of your program can easily be delivered online, or those pieces that lack consistency.
 Depending on your technical capacity, it might be relatively straightforward to convert those into an online format.

 An easy way to augment your live program is to look at off-the-shelf online courses that you can supplement your own program.
-There are many options for these ready-to-go offerings, but here are some examples of courses we offer for health workers.
+There are many options for these ready-to-go offerings, but here are some examples of courses we offer for health workers through our project CHWTraining.

 Some organizations offer only online training, often relying heavily on off-the-shelf courses and deploying them to staff members.
 This can work out fine, but you might be able to increase engagement and retention if you supplement with in-person elements.
 For example, you might have an in-person kickoff session to introduce learners to the technology and subject they’re about to learn.
 Or you might assign coaches to teams to apply what they learned online in the field.